kaliber5/ember-cli-lazysizes/README.md

 }
 ```

-Find more about lazysizes' JS API on [original repo](https://github.com/aFarkas/lazysizes#js-api).
+Find more about lazysizes' configuration options on its [original repo](https://github.com/aFarkas/lazysizes#js-api---options).